winston0410/glory-svelte-preprocess/README.md

 # glory-svelte-preprocess

-A svelte preprocess for safely minimizing CSS class footprint for unbeliveable performance gain. :rocket: :rocket: :rocket:
+A svelte preprocess minimize CSS class footprint with statical analysis for unbeliveable performance gain. :rocket: :rocket: :rocket:

+## Disclaimers

+Although this preprocess has been tested extensively, this is not stable yet and expect a bug or two given the complexity of the whole process.
+Do open an issue and let me know if something go south, and I will try to fix as fast as I can.

 ## tldr;